nestjs/docs.nestjs.com/content/modules.md

   </div>
 </div>

-#### Shared module
+#### Shared modules

-In Nest, modules are **singletons** by default, and thus you can share the same instance of any provider between 2..\* modules effortlessly.
+In Nest, modules are **singletons** by default, and thus you can share the same instance of any provider between multiple modules effortlessly.

 <figure><img src="/assets/Shared_Module_1.png" /></figure>

-Every module is a **shared module** in fact.
+Every module is automatically a **shared module**.
 Once created it can be reused by any module.
-Let's imagine that we want to share the `CatsService` instance between few other modules.
-In order to do that, we need to put the `CatsService` into `exports` array as shown below:
+Let's imagine that we want to share an instance of the `CatsService` between several other modules.
+In order to do that, we first need to **export** the `CatsService` provider by adding it to the module's `exports` array, as shown below:

 ```typescript
 @@filename(cats.module)